Part Two of an adventure to Eastern Turkey

 The visit to Ani was tremendous.
 The place is hauntingly impressive, its setting magnificent, with a backdrop of snowy peaks, yet we saw something just as wonderful on the journey back to Kars.
 Without warning, Celil pulled over on the deserted road and pointed.
 Perhaps a hundred yards away, trotting through the snow, were grey wolves, two on the right side of the road, one on the left.
 I thought about those tracks back in the ruins.

-As we are citizens of Fethiye, we could not possibly visit Kars without visiting the Fethiye Camii, a former 19th century Russian Orthodox Church now converted into a mosque.
+As we are citizens of Fethiye, we could not possibly visit Kars without visiting the Fethiye Camii, a former 19th-century Russian Orthodox Church now converted into a mosque.
 It’s lost its onion dome and tower, but gained two minarets.
 On the way back to the hotel, as we waited at the lights, Robin Cousins glided past before elegantly triple-salchowing his way into a nearby pharmacy.

 We took our evening meal at Sütlü Çardak, knowing the place positively bristled with world-class heaters.
 The moment we finished eating, they pounced!
-Five students on the next table had politely waited, but were now eager to know why we were in Kars.
+Five students at the next table had politely waited but were now eager to know why we were in Kars.
 They expressed genuine astonishment on discovering we actually wanted to come to Kars.
 All were learning English and just could not pass up the chance of finding themselves sitting next to three English people, something of a rarity it seemed.
 They were studying the professions and all were delightful, charming, confident and lovely youngsters.
 It struck me at that moment – the colder the weather, the warmer the people.

 Our third and final day in Kars was again spent with Celil, who arrived after breakfast in his trusty minibus to take us to Lake Çıldır.
 This visit was the original reason why we decided to come to Kars – Jan had always wanted to take a troika ride on a frozen lake and at last here was her chance. Çıldır lies at about the same height as the summit of Babadağ and so at this time of year was well and truly frozen, its ice crust at least two feet thick.
 Now, I know this sounds obvious, but the surface of a frozen lake is just about as flat as you can get and therefore offered absolutely no protection at all from the frigid wind whipping across the ice.
 I thought it was cold in Kars, but this was something else.
 No wonder the water was solid!
 An hour out there and I would be, too.